intro-to-data/Labs/Week 05/README.md

 ## Your code here!
 ```

+Once you have finished your code, go to Canvas and answer the
+question: _What is the most common destination in the eastern time
+zone?_

-Does this work if you apply the filter BEFORE the `inner_join`?
-Do you
+For further consideration - Does this work if you apply the filter
-understand why?
+BEFORE the `inner_join`?
+Do you understand why?

 ### THANKS

-That completes this weeks lab.
+That completes this week's lab.
 I hope this was helpful.